 Allocation decisions are vulnerable to political influence, but it is unclear in which situations politicians use their discretionary power in a partisan manner.
-We analyze the allocation of presidential disaster declarations in the United States, exploiting the spatiotemporal randomness of all hurricane strikes from 1965-2018 along with changes in political alignment.
+We analyze the allocation of presidential disaster declarations in the United States, exploiting the spatiotemporal randomness of all hurricane strikes from 1965 to 2018 along with changes in political alignment.
 We show that decisions are unbiased when disasters are either very strong or weak.
-Only after medium-intensity hurricanes do areas governed by presidents' co-partisans receive up to twice as many declarations.
-This hump-shaped political bias explains 8.3 percent of overall relief spending, totaling about USD 400 million per year.
+Only after medium-intensity hurricanes do areas governed by presidents’ co-partisans receive up to twice as many declarations.
+This hump-shaped political bias explains 8.3% of overall relief spending, totaling about USD 400 million per year.

 This content is only available as a PDF.